VELA-CLARA-software/Software/Apps/qscan/README.txt

 Contains syntax for getting LLRF traces getting.
 Writes results to workfolder.
 No data/app history from 2019/20 gun upgrade is saved to the github repo.
 They stay on sever at \\apclara1.dl.ac.uk\ControlRoomApps\Stage\Software\Apps\qscan.

+13th May 2020
+added code (courtesy of Duncan) to get scan information all through PI laser controller.